 B.A.
 English, Hunter College

 Residence Requirements At least 33 credit hours, including art methods courses, must be completed on the PFW campus.
-For the Bachelor of Fine Arts degree, registration in and completion of at least 33 credits of resident course credit at the 200 level or above, including at least 15 credits at the 300 level or above, in courses applicable to the major.
+For the Bachelor of Fine Arts degree, registration in and completion of at least 33 credits of resident course credit at the junior level or above, including at least 15 credits at the senior level or above, are required in courses applicable to the major.

 Each spring semester the Department of Art and Design offers scholarships to art and design majors.
 The awards are based on both artistic merit and the student’s contribution to the Department of Art and Design.